Shepherds, I sing you this winter’s night

 Implicit in this carol, resonating in the final chord, is an exhortation: Don’t leave Jesus out in the cold this Christmas.
 Hold him close.
 Listen to the gospel the angels preached that night, and behold their message embodied in the poor little baby, the King of Kings.

-“For the Nativity” is one of many works Peter Dickinson has composed over his prolific career, which in addition to vocal works also include instrumental works for a variety of ensembles, from solo instrument to quartets to full orchestra.
+“For the Nativity” is one of many works Peter Dickinson has composed over his prolific career, which in addition to vocal works also includes instrumental works for a variety of ensembles, from solo instrument to quartets to full orchestra.
 Dickinson grew up in the Methodist church, and therefore his earliest exposure to music was to Wesleyan hymns.
 After attending the University of Cambridge as an organ scholar of Queens’ College, he did graduate work at Juilliard, where he became enamored with the work of experimental composers like Charles Ives and John Cage.
 While in America he also developed an interest in some of the country’s native genres of music, such as ragtime, blues, and jazz.

 Dickinson has enjoyed an illustrious career not only in composition but also in piano performance and musicology.
 For twenty-five years he performed with his sister, the mezzo Meriel Dickinson—for recitals, broadcasts, and recordings.
 As a scholar, he has written or edited dozens of books, including ones on Sir Lennox Berkeley, John Cage, Aaron Copland (all of whom he knew), Lord Berners, and Samuel Barber.
 He is also widely published in periodicals and music journals.
 Earlier this year, in celebration of Dickinson’s eightieth birthday, Boydell Press published Peter Dickinson: Words and Music, a retrospective of his life and work that brings together tributes as well as many of his own articles, and Heritage Records released a CD of seven of his orchestral works.